webdriverio/visual-testing/README.md

 ## Credits

-`wdio-image-comparison-service` uses an open-source license from Sauce Labs.
+`@wdio/visual-testing` uses an open-source license from Sauce Labs.